What is a Mutual Fund?

 The mutual fund is one of the most common investment vehicles in the United States.
 Almost half of all U.S. households have money invested in Mutual Funds, perhaps as part of a 401k or retirement planning.

-The idea behind the creation of mutual funds over 20 years ago, was to form a company which will invest the money of the investors on their behalf.
-If you invest in the mutual fund, you would actually be investing in the company; they would then take your money and invest it in an array of assets, stock, bonds, or treasuries.
+The idea behind the creation of mutual funds over 20 years ago was to form a company that will invest the investors’ money on their behalf.
+If you invest in mutual funds, you would actually be investing in the company that runs the fund; they would then take your money and invest it in an array of assets, stock, bonds, or treasuries.

 How do I Earn Profits Investing In Mutual Funds?

 As an owner of a piece of the mutual fund, you will be able to earn money from potentially three revenue streams:

 - Income earned from the dividends paid on the assets the mutual fund owns should be distributed to the shareholders.

 - If the underlying assets (Net Asset Value-NAV) of the mutual fund increase, this should be reflected in the worth of the fund.
 The NAV should be calculated every day by the fund.

 - If the fund realized any gains from the sale of assets it owns, this capital gain could be passed on to the fundholder.